Skip to content

 Ideally, this should point to a real website to provide more information about the type, as suggested by RFC.

-If we cannot provide an absolute URI when introducing a problem type, using a relative URI is acceptable, e.g., /problems/invalid-input.
+If you cannot provide an absolute URI when introducing a problem type, using a relative URI is acceptable, e.g., /problems/invalid-input.

 Hint 2 About ProblemJSON.detail